payprop/geo-ip2location-lite/README.md

 This module is a lightweight version of Geo::IP2Location that is compatible with **IPv4** BIN files only.
-It fixes all the current issues against the current version of Geo::IP2Location and makes the perl more idomatic (and thus easier to maintain).
+It fixes all the current issues against the current version of Geo::IP2Location and makes the perl more idiomatic (and thus easier to maintain).
 The code is also compatible with older perls ([Geo::IP2Location](https://metacpan.org/pod/Geo::IP2Location) currently only works with 5.14 and above).